 Certification Through the EPA

-The Environmental Protection Agency provides substantial regulations for the HVAC industry.
+The Environmental Protection Agency provides in-depth regulations within the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
-Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test will be specific to the equipment the technician works with and administered by an approved organization.
+Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
+To earn the Section 608 Technician Certification, the test will be specific to the products the technician works with and administered by an approved organization.

 HVAC Excellence

-The HVAC Excellence Certifications of Achievement are made up of a wide range of competency tests for different levels of proficiency in the HVAC industry.
+The HVAC Excellence Certifications of Achievement cover a broad range of competency tests for varying levels of proficiency in the HVAC industry.
 For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are designed for high school students who have completed qualifying HVAC education programs.
-Further testing is offered for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.
+Additional testing is offered for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.

 The Best Service Comes from Certified HVAC Technicians

-Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will seek out certifications to demonstrate their expertise.
-When you find a service company in Central Point offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.
+Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will earn certifications to prove their expertise.
+When you see a service company in Central Point offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help reduce costs and speed up services: Professionals who devote the time and resources required for these certifications often require less time and fewer resources when servicing your equipment.
+Can help reduce costs and speed up services: Professionals who devote the time and resources necessary for these certifications often take up less time and fewer resources when servicing your equipment.
 Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also reduce labor expenses.

 If you’re looking for certified HVAC services in Central Point, consider requesting an appointment with Titan Heating & Air Conditioning.
 Get in touch by giving us a call at 541-286-6617 today.